donaldjung/PiP_Chrome_Ext/README.md

 To use it...Load the extension in Chrome:

+1. Create a new folder with three files: manifest.json background.js content.js
+Your icon files (icon48.png and icon128.png)

-Go to chrome://extensions/
+2. Go to chrome://extensions/
 Enable "Developer mode" (top right)
 Click "Load unpacked"
 Select your extension directory

+3. To use click extention in the google chrome toolbar of the webpage containing a Video.

 Features:

-Works on any webpage with video elements ( Automatically finds the currently playing video, or defaults to the first video on the page Adds a custom PiP button to all videos
-Handles errors gracefully with user feedback
+Works on any webpage with video elements ( Automatically finds the currently playing video, or defaults to the first video on the page Handles errors gracefully with user feedback
 Supports toggling PiP mode on/off